 5) After completing its process, it will automatically launch SuperSU app on your screen.

 That’s it.
-It is another simplest way for replacing Kingroot with SuperSU.
+It is another simplest way of replacing Kingroot with SuperSU.
 Now, You can Uninstall Supersu Me Pro app from your phone.
 Enjoy SuperUser instead KingUser on your phone.